THE ALBANY VINTAGE AND CLASSIC MOTOR CLUB, PORT ALFRED, SOUTH AFRICA

 Compiled by Ron Gush during 2012 with lots of help from Des Hill, Don Lee and Manfred Jung.

 In the beginning, before the AVCMC, the old car owners in this area belonged to surrounding clubs like EPVCC (Eastern Province Veteran Car Club) in Port Elizabeth, BVCC (Border Vintage Car Club) in East London and GMT (Grahamstown Motor Club).
 But the more distant clubs did not really provide much social interaction for folk in the Albany district and, unfortunately, activity at the GMT was declining.
-Although there may be some discussion about who first suggested the idea, it is fair to say that the four men who got together with the objective of founding a club in Port Alfred were Manfred Jung, Don Lee, Des Hill and the late Don Perrow.
+Although there may be some discussion about who first suggested the idea, it is fair to say that the four men who got together with the objective of founding a club in Port Alfred were Des Hill and the late Don Lee and the late Don Perrow and Manfred Jung (who has resign from the club and moved away).

 A great deal of work had to be done before this dream could become a reality.
 It was of paramount importance not to step on the toes of the surrounding clubs.
 Also, the GMT was not SAVVA affiliated and the Founding Four considered affiliation to be very important.